 The frequency of posting content matters.
 Unfortunately, many bloggers take lessons learned to the extreme.
 To keep up with their prescribed quota, they post low-quality articles or videos, just to maintain an allotment with no incremental value – instead of attracting more visitors and customers, they end up driving them away.

 Content speaks for the site it is on.
 If it contains poor grammar, it will reflect poorly on the site.
-Quantity will always matter but maintain quality to a higher standard.
+Quantity will always matter but maintain a higher standard.
 When it comes down to choosing either, go for quality.

 2. Provide Value